If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 J8EyesCredits.png U8EyesCredits.png

-Once again, the black background was changed to teal and the text is no longer ALL CAPS.
+Once again, the black background was changed to teal and the text is no longer in all-caps.
 Hiroto Nakamura's name was corrected.